-How do I contact a Care Coordinator if I need help?
+How do I contact a case manager if I need help?

-Our Care Coordinators can help you get started with treatment, assist with insurance coverage and payment options, and answer any questions you may have during treatment.
+Our case managers can help you get started with treatment, assist with insurance coverage and payment options, and answer any questions you may have during treatment.
 You can reach us a number of ways: